Grec Festival

 'The trout', the show that enchanted Emma Vilarasau and Ferran Utzet

-The Poliorama Theatre will premiere this tragicomedy about a family in conflict with Jordi Boixaderas, Miranda Gas, and Sara Espígul
+The Poliorama Theater will premiere this tragicomedy about a family in conflict with Jordi Boixaderas, Miranda Gas, and Sara Espígul

-BarcelonaTwo years ago, director Ferran Utzet and actress Emma Vilarasau were looking for allies and producers to stage an ambitious project: bringing to the stage La truita by Frenchman Baptiste Amann, a family tragicomedy that required eight performers on stage.
-Finally, they found the company Bitò, the Teatre Poliorama, and the Grec Festival as accomplices, and the production is on the verge of becoming a reality.
-La truita will be performed from June 27 to August 8 at the Poliorama within the Grec festival, and will then inaugurate this same theater, where it will run from September 8 to October 18, with plans to tour Catalonia in 2027.
-"It is a great show that demands a team of phenomenal actors.
-We wanted to do it on a grand scale; it is demanding regarding the cast and also the scenic setup," states Utzet.
-For the production, he has used a translation by Carles Batlle, who is the one who discovered the play for him.
+BarcelonaTwo years ago, director Ferran Utzet and actress Emma Vilarasau were looking for allies and producers to stage an ambitious project: to bring to the stage La truita by the Frenchman Baptiste Amann, a family tragicomedy that required eight performers on stage.
+Finally, they found the company Bitò, the Teatre Poliorama, and the Grec Festival as accomplices, and the production is about to become a reality.
+La truita will be performed from June 27 to August 8 at Poliorama within the Grec and will then inaugurate this same theater, where it will have a run from September 8 to October 18, with plans to tour Catalonia in 2027.
+"It is a great spectacle that requires a team of phenomenal actors.
+We wanted to do it on a grand scale, it is demanding in terms of casting and also the scenic device," states Utzet.
+For the production, he has used a translation by Carles Batlle, who is the one who discovered the play to him.

-The core of the story is a family made up of a long-standing couple (played by Vilarasau and Jordi Boixaderas) and three adult daughters (played by Miranda Gas, Sara Espígul, and Júlia Bonjoch).
-The parents, settled in a town in the interior of Catalonia where they have opened an organic bakery, summon them with their respective partners (played by Arnau Puig, Marc Bosch, and Tai Fati) to celebrate the patriarch's birthday.
+The core of the story is a family consisting of a long-standing couple (played by Vilarasau and Jordi Boixaderas) and three adult daughters (played by Miranda Gas, Sara Espígul, and Júlia Bonjoch).
+The parents, settled in a town in inland Catalonia where they have opened an organic bakery, summon them with their respective partners (played by Arnau Puig, Marc Bosch, and Tai Fati) to celebrate the patriarch's anniversary.
 "There will be a great explosion of reproaches, memories, and confessions," Utzet anticipates.
-The trigger for the conflict will be marked by the middle daughter (Espígul), who has become lacto-pesco-vegetarian and refuses to eat the fricandó prepared by her mother.
-"She arrives at the dinner with a river trout she bought at a fish farm on the way to the meal.
-This sparks a string of arguments.
-The parents feel that the daughters are soft, while they think that the world they have left them is a disaster," explains the director.
+The trigger for the conflict will be marked by the middle daughter (Espígul), who has become lacto-pesco-vegetarian and refuses to eat the fricandó prepared by the mother.
+"She arrives at the meal with a river trout she bought at a fish farm on the way to the meal.
+This triggers a string of arguments.
+The parents feel that the daughters are soft, while the daughters think that the world they have left them is a disaster," explains the director.

 Cargando